Are there dangerous mosquitoes in Tenerife and the Canary Islands?

 Like in most other places on the planet, the Canary Islands also have mosquitoes, although they're not a huge problem and they are not a big threat.
 In fact, the Canary Islands have a relatively low presence of mosquitoes compared to many other popular tourist destinations around the world.
 There are some mosquito species in the Canary Islands, but they are not as abundant or as dangerous as in some other parts of the world.

-Personally, we never had problems with mosquitoes in any of the Canaries, although most of our time spent there is during the autumn and winter months when there is more rain.
+Personally, we never had problems with mosquitoes in any of the Canary Islands, although most of our time spent on the islands is during the autumn and winter months when there is more rain.
 We've maybe seen a mosquito or two, especially in Tenerife, but none on the dryer islands and with less vegetation like Fuerteventura or Lanzarote.

 Keep in mind that we're not saying definitely that there are no mosquitoes, it's just that we haven't encountered many over all the years we've visited the archipelago.